databrary/design/UX-eval-scope.md

 ## Onboarding new users

-- Register
+- Task: Register
-- Request authorization
+- Task: Request authorization (part of registration)
-	- PIs from institutions
+	- PIs request from institutions and affiliates request from PIs, but it's the same interface and the same process
-	- Affiliates from PIs
-- Personalize profile
+- Task: Personalize profile
-	- Add websites, affiliation
+	- Add websites, affiliation, profile picture

 ## Search and discovery

-- Find a clip of a child exploring objects that can be used to demonstrate object play in a talk or a lecture
-	- The clip must be released for 'excerpts"
+- Task: Find a video clip of a child exploring objects that can be used in a talk or a lecture (i.e. the clip must be released for 'excerpts')
-- Find a volume with session data that could be reused for a new study
+- Task: Find a volume with session data that could be reused for a new study
-- Search for data with a specific tag
+- Task: Search for volumes with a specific tag
-- For each of the volumes found above
+- Task: For each of the volumes found above, note the original citation, funding source, volume description, and look at highlights.
+Download the Databrary citation in one of the formats.
-	- Find components (e.g original citation, databrary citation (and download), funding, description, highlights)
-- Explore the data from the reusable volume:
+- Task: Exploring data from the reusable volume:
 	- Go to a session and watch a video or videos
 		- Add a tag to part of a video
 	- Add volume tags and comments